Harald Lassen: Career

-Harald Lassen grew up in Greipstad, Norway's Songdalen.
+Harald Lassen grew up in the southern part of Songdalen Municipality in Vest-Agder county, Norway.
 He studied to become a saxophonist after spending many years as a pianist.
 Lassen studied from 2006 to 2007 at Toneheim Folkehøgskole and from 2007 to 2008 at the Institutt for Rytmisk Musikk at Universitetet i Agder.
 From 2008 to 2012, he undertook additional training at the Norwegian Academy of Music in jazz and improvised music.

 Lassen has collaborated with African musicians and dancers from Kenya, Tanzania, Ethiopia, Mozambique, and Uganda.
 He later relocated to Zanzibar in 2013 for a three-month stay in order to teach and start a jazz program at Dhow Countries Music Academy for young musicians.

 Lassen has also worked with the following people: Rob Waring, Mathias Eick, Ray Phiri, Mohamed Issa Matona, LABtrio, Corrie Dick, Arthur Kay, Tord Gustavsen, Morten Qvenild, Emilie Stoesen Christensen, Anja Lauvdal, and Bram De Looze.

 Lassen joined the Oslo Jazzfestival's board in 2015.